Finding the Best Places to Retire Since 2006!

 Cons: Tourists descent in the summer, clogging streets, restaurants and shops.

-Notes: Most everyone seems to love Yellow Springs, but some people call it a "pretentious hippie enclave."
-The town has grown by 6% in the last decade.
+Notes: Most everyone seems to love Yellow Springs, but some people think it is a little pretentious.
+The town has maiantained its popualtion within the last decade, and home prices have increased 6% since last year.

 Recommended as a Retirement Spot?
 Yes